Introducing the Infant Program

 Example materials and activities include:

-Infant Daily Routine
+Daily Routine Overview

 The infant routine outlines the typical daily flow for children aged six weeks to two years in the Montessori infant community.
 The infant’s daily routine provides a consistent pattern of activities for learning time, meals, rest, and outdoor play.
 The predictability of the routine helps children to feel secure and positively influences their emotional, cognitive, and social development.